Digital transformations aren’t just leaving people behind. In some cases, they’re making life harder.

 One client was using this method to try and home-school her three children.
 She was on Universal Credit, with rent and council tax deductions and had considerable debt.
 She could only get mobile signal from a window sill on the top floor of her home.

-We managed to help the client by getting her a Debt Relief Order using a three-way conversation over speakerphone.
+We managed to help her by getting her a Debt Relief Order using a three-way conversation over speakerphone.
 Our adviser was on speakerphone, a housing officer sat in the garden and the client held her phone by the window.

 Example 2